Have you ever felt stuck trying to answer big questions such as…

 Allow your Calling to be understood backward, and simply live forward with playful experimentation… the curiosity of a scientist or artist!

-To make progress now, ask yourself a smaller question:
+To make progress now, ask yourself a small question:

 “What’s the next thing I’d like to try?”